winitzki/scall/tutorial/programming_dhall.md

 ### Pattern matching

-Pattern matching is available for union types as well as for the built-in `Optional` types.
+Pattern matching is available for union types.
 Dhall implements pattern matching via `merge` expressions.
 The `merge` expressions are similar to `case` expressions in Haskell and `match/case` expressions in Scala.